sine2pi/constrained-decoder/README.md

-# constrained-decoder
+## constrained-decoder
-Experiments with asr models
+### Experiments with asr models

+A decoder that constrains an asr model (in this example Whispers) predictions to match words from a reference text using word-level timestamps for alignment.

 ``` python